endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

 		case goToMyDetailViewController
 	}

 Now use a switch in prepareForSegue.
-May seem like extra work at first, but if you may be expanding it could save time and it looks pretty cool.
+This may seem like extra work at first, but if you might be expanding in the future it could save time and it looks pretty cool.

 	override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
 		guard let identifier = segue.identifier else { return }